coopstools/asm-arm64/README.md

 # asm-arm64
-Testing writing assembly code in ARM64 in order to create a full compiler
+Testing writing assembly code in ARM64 in order to create a full compiler.
+This repo is for testing and messing around.
+For an actual compiler, checkout [BrainF**k](https://github.com/coopstools/brainf-k).

 This repo is still developing.
 Currently, bf code can be compiled into an executable.
 However, as the structure of this repo is in flux, I will postpone the instructions.